top of page

 In India, personal bankruptcy law is complex.
 Settlement is usually faster, less expensive, and less damaging than insolvency proceedings for most debt amounts.

-18. Can I settle gold loan or secured loan?
+18. Can I settle a gold loan or secured loan?

-Yes, but bank has option to auction collateral.
-Better to negotiate before auction.
-Settlement amount will be higher than unsecured loans (60-80% typically).
+Yes, but the bank has the option to auction collateral.
+Better to negotiate before the auction.
+The settlement amount will be higher than unsecured loans (60-80% typically).

-19. What happens to guarantor when I settle?
+19. What happens to the guarantor when I settle?

 Guarantor's credit may also be impacted.
-Settlement deed should mention guarantor's liability status.
-Communicate with guarantor before settlement.
+The settlement deed should mention the guarantor's liability status.
+Communicate with the guarantor before settlement.

 20. Should I settle or file for consumer court?